roman-milk/roman-milk.github.io/you-couldnt-handle-me.md

+===

- ****** You Couldn't Handle Me Ch.
-06 ****** byTheTalkMan© (This story is posted on the Literotica website.
+(This story is posted on the Literotica website.
 Do not repost anywhere else without the author's consent.
 For fans of my stories, they know what kinds of things to expect.
 This story deals with similar themes as the stories by wannabeboytoy, seducedHylas, and Dark Betrayal, namely cheating, betrayal, and heartbreak.
 If stuff like that isn't your cup of tea, then you probably shouldn't bother reading it.

  A few warnings before going forward.
 This story is a little different than my others, taking a different approach than I usually do, though at the end of the day, it veers more towards the type of story you have all come to know and expect from me.
 But, all the same general themes are present, with all my typical hallmarks.
 But this is a teasing story, and in my opinion, that type of story needs a slow build.
 So this complete story is quite long, practically novel-length, so keep that in mind.
 This story will be released in smaller chunks to make it more manageable.